lazyatom/vanilla-rb/pristine_app/soups/tutorial/tutorial-renderers.snip.markdown

 This is one of the principle drivers behind {link_to vanilla-rb}; you shouldn't have to make an upfront decision about how best to structure your all of your content.

-This has been covered generally in the {link_to tutorial, main tutorial}, but here we'll go into a bit more detail.
+This has been covered generally in the {link_to tutorial, "main tutorial"}, but here we'll go into a bit more detail.

 Defining a renderer for a snip
 -------------------